An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Methods

-The transformation of parameter space is sometimes necessary since drawing samples from posterior distribution that lies inside the supporting set of prior is costing in certain circumstances as it is reported in \cite{glockler2022variational}.
+The transformation of parameter space is sometimes necessary since drawing samples from the posterior distribution that lies inside the support of the prior is time-consuming in certain circumstances as it is reported in \citet{glockler2022variational}.